Esraa0609/Anime-Recommendation-System/README.md

 ## 📖 What is this project about?

-This project is a smart **Anime Recommendation System** built with Python 🐍.
+This project is a smart **Anime Recommendation System** built with Python.
 It uses real user data and anime metadata to suggest shows you might love based on what you (and others) already enjoy.

 We combine the power of:
 - 🔍 **Content-based filtering** (recommendations based on genre, type, etc.)